cbaggers/cepl/docs/005 - c-arrays.md

 	   (alignment 1))
 ```

-we have already seen `initial-contents`, `dimensions` & `element-type` but what of the other two?
+We have already seen `initial-contents`, `dimensions`, and `element-type`; what of the other two?

 **displaced-by:**
-This behave similarly to the same argument in CL's `#'make-array`.
-It lets you make an array sharing data with another array and potentially changing the dimensions at the same time.
+Just like in CL's `#'make-array` you can share data with another array and potentially change the dimensions at the same time.
 Be super careful with this.
 Both c-arrays share the same memory but there is no GC.
-So if you free the data behind one, you free the data for the other too.
+So if you free the data behind one, you free the data for the other as well.

 **alignment:**
-Alignment is mean to byte align the data in your array but it is currently buggy.
+Alignment is meant to byte-align the data in your array but it is currently buggy.
 Don't use this yet :)

 ### Getting and Setting

 There's not point having an array we can access so let's do that now.
 In CL we normally use `(aref some-array subscripts ..)` to get an element from the array and `(setf (aref some-array subscripts ..) val)` to set an element.

-In cepl we use `(aref-c some-array subscripts ..)` to get an element and `(setf (aref-c some-array subscripts ..) val)` to set an element.
+In CEPL we use `(aref-c some-array subscripts ..)` to get an element and `(setf (aref-c some-array subscripts ..) val)` to set an element.

 Mind bending stuff! :p

 ### subseq-c

 `#'subseq-c` is a cool function.
-It gives you a c-array whos contents are the subset of another c-arrays.
-This is very like CL's regular `subseq` function **except** for one **very** important detail.
+It gives you a c-array, the contents of which are a subset of another c-array.
+This is very like CL's regular `subseq` function **except for one very important detail**.

-`#'subseq-c` does not COPY the data, which means changes in the first array affect the second (and vice versa).
+`#'subseq-c` **does not** copy the data, which means changes in the first array affect the second (and vice versa)!

 ### Freeing

-To free a c-array we can call `#'free` or `#'free-c-array` the later of course being the more optimized code path.
+To free a c-array we can call `#'free` or `#'free-c-array`.
+The latter, of course, is the more optimized code path.